ikikara/COMP_Project-DeiGo_Compiler/README.md

       ```shellscript
       [your-disk]:[name-path]> sh compile_llvm.sh [name-of-file.txt-without-.txt]
       ```
       This will generates a file .llvm that will have the assembly code of the original code.
-Then generates the executable of th program, to run it:
+Then generates the executable of the program, to run it:
       ```shellscript
       [your-disk]:[name-path]> ./[name-of-file.txt-without-.txt]
       ```